CU-ECEN-5823/ecen5823-assignments/README.md

 This project contains skeleton code used for coursework in University of Colorado [ECEN 5823 IoT Embedded Firmware](https://sites.google.com/colorado.edu/ecen5823/home).

-Below is an overview of the sequence used to generate this repository:
+Below is an overview of the sequence used to generate this repository.
+For handling SDK upgrades, please see the instructions in [the wiki page](https://github.com/CU-ECEN-5823/ecen5823-assignments/wiki/Silicon-Labs-SDK-Upgrades).
 * The project was generated starting with the new project Wizard built into [Simplicity Studio 4](https://www.silabs.com/products/development-tools/software/simplicity-studio).
 * The AppBuilder project was used with application type "Bluetooth SDK" and application type "SOC - Empty".
 * Configurations were setup to target GNU Arm 4.9.3 and 7.2.1.
 4.9.3 is set as the default project target due to existing project code file support requirements.